-A B2 Licensed Engineer focuses on managing the necessary maintenance and repair checks concerned with the electrical systems and equipment on an aircraft.
+The B2 Engineer job description includes focusing on managing the necessary maintenance and repair checks concerned with the electrical systems and equipment on an aircraft.
 After the completion of work, they approve its quality before conveying the technical information to others.
 They ensure that the crew is informed about any modifications made in the aircraft system.

 The aircraft maintenance engineers licence is divided into two main categories, B1 and B2.
 Those who hold B1 licence focus on maintenance work of aircraft engines and frames.
 Whereas, the ones with B2 licence do repair work of the electrical systems and equipment.
 After acquiring the B2 licence, you can work your way up to the Category C licence.

 You have to get relevant qualifications and experience to start working as a B2 engineer.
 After completing the Part -147 course, you are eligible to apply for Part - 66 licence.
 The candidate is required to show capability by completing the minimum number of hours working on aircraft types.
 Those who enrol in apprenticeship will have its cost paid by the company.

 You can become a B2 engineer by completing the certified course and acquiring the technical skills.
 A qualified engineer supervises all the practical work which is performed during the training.
 The candidates also accept the candidates for an apprenticeship, but you need to have higher GCSE grades.
 To search for b2 licensed engineer jobs, visit Aviation Job Search.

 Like all other jobs in Aviation, being a B2 engineer can be challenging but you can overcome all the hurdles by having sound technical knowledge, ability to meet the deadline and exceptional problem-solving skills.
 Heavy responsibility lies on their shoulders because they inspect the aircraft and have to fix all the problems that can affect the aircraft performance.